xavierlefevre/shared-react-components-example/readme.md

 ## Locally start the project

-If you want to launch Storybook locally, you follow the [installation steps here](documentation/how-to-contribute/2-getting-started.md)!
+If you want to try the project out and at first launch the local Storybook: follow the [installation steps here](documentation/how-to-contribute/2-getting-started.md)!
 <br />
 <br />